nickjbrowning/cscs-docs/docs/access/vscode.md

 !!! warning
     If you plan to do any intensive work: repeated compilation of large projects or running python code in Jupyter, please see the guide to running on a compute node below.
-    Running intensive workloads on login nodes, which are shared resources between all users, is against CSCS [fair usage][policies-fair-use] of Shared Resources policy.
+    Running intensive workloads on login nodes, which are shared resources between all users, is against CSCS [fair usage][ref-policies-fair-use] of Shared Resources policy.

 ### Using with containers